 When we consult with you in person, we will be able to tell you exactly what the fees are for whatever services you require.
 Generally, we will only be able to tell you the total legal fees after an in-person consultation.
-Although some lawyers simply provide menu or generic pricing, we know that it is in our client’s best interest to take the time to make an expert determination of the time commitments and legal fee that may be appropriate in each individual client’s case.
+Although some lawyers simply provide “one size fits all” or generic pricing, we know that it is in our client’s best interest to take the time to make an expert determination of the time commitments and legal fee that may be appropriate in each individual client’s case.
 The fact is that every case is different and although two clients may be charged with the same offense, each case may require a different defense.
-For example, one client may be looking for a plea bargain or a dismissal and one client’s case may need to go to trial.
+For example, one client may be looking for a plea bargain or a dismissal, and a different client’s case may need to go to trial are require motions to suppress evidence.

 Some of the specific factors to be considered in determining the reasonableness of a fee include the following: